2 Hours / 2 CEs

 • Intended Audience

-This training is designed for mental health and justice professionals who work in forensic or applied psychology settings.
-It is particularly beneficial for those with prior experience or familiarity with foundational risk assessment and Structured Professional Judgment (SPJ) trainings.
-The content is most relevant for individuals specializing in forensic mental health, risk assessment, or related fields, and who work in environments such as correctional facilities, courts, policing agencies, or forensic evaluation settings.
+This training is intended for mental health and justice professionals who specialize in forensic mental health, risk assessment, or related applied psychology fields.
+It is particularly beneficial for those with prior familiarity with foundational risk assessment and Structured Professional Judgment (SPJ) trainings, and is most relevant for individuals working in forensic or applied psychology settings.

 • Experience Level